Trying to decide which Charlottetown hotels you should book for your upcoming Prince Edward Island vacation?

 Conveniently located on Fitzroy Street in downtown Charlottetown, the inn was originally built in 1865 as a stately home by a wealthy shipbuilder and was completely renovated into its current state in the 1990s, which includes a similarly-styled addition.

-With a Victorian-nautical theme on display as a nod to its past, the property consistently ranks as one of the best accommodations in Prince Edward Island, as well as one of the best Bed & Breakfasts nationwide.
+With a Victorian-nautical theme on display as a nod to its past, the property consistently ranks as one of the best Prince Edward Island hotels, as well as one of the best Bed & Breakfasts nationwide.

 Each room at the Shipwright Inn comes with a private bathroom, free WiFi, and cable TV.
 You’ll also find onsite laundry services, bicycle storage, and a complimentary daily breakfast with local ingredients.
 There’s even a local massage therapist on call!